atroche/clj-zendesk/README.md

    * `get-all` (aka “list”)
    * `delete`

-On the following resources: tickets, views, ticket fields, users, macros, automations, triggers, targets, user fields and groups.
+…on the following resources: tickets, views, ticket fields, users, macros, automations, triggers, targets, user fields and groups.

 Don't worry, more resources and endpoints are coming soon — this is mainly a one-hundred-lines-of-code, hacked-together-in-an-afternoon proof-of-concept.
 But there's still lots of stuff you could build with it.